This document describes using a Linux computer instead of a FritzBox as internet router.

 The Linux server acts as a internet router; It contains a

-firewall, a VOIP PBX, webserver, nameserver,
+firewall, a VoIP PBX, webserver, nameserver,

 mailserver, timeserver and a web proxy server.